Bakersfield, California: Highways

 A future extension would extend the freeway north to SR 178 and terminate at Alfred Harrell Highway.
 Bakersfield also envisioned Caltrans building a North Beltway as the western extension of SR 58, but this has been withdrawn in favor of the Centennial Corridor.

 Most of Bakersfield's major streets are six-lane divided roads with bike lanes, with most streets in the city having proper lane signage for bicycle traffic but little to no protection from vehicle traffic.
 Despite the city's relatively flat topography and grid-like street system, only around 2,782 bike commuters exist, as estimated in 2013, around 0.7% of its total population then.

 Newer neighborhoods on the outskirts of the city, previously surrounded by two-lane farm roads, are prompting more large, divided roads to be built to help ease the increase in traffic that has resulted from the rise in population.
 Many developers choose to widen the roads that connect these neighborhoods at their own discretion, which can cause a major road to widen and narrow repeatedly over a short distance (Allen Road and Panama Lane are prime examples).

 Since the Bakersfield city limit boundaries are not uniform, this can cause Kern County "islands" to exist within Bakersfield.
 The county of Kern may choose not to upgrade a road while the city of Bakersfield does improve a road, which can cause traffic congestion to increase (Calloway Drive from the Westside Parkway north to Rosedale Highway best exemplifies this disparity).

 Bakersfield is currently one of the largest cities in the U.S. that is not directly linked to an Interstate highway.
-However, SR 99 and SR 58 have been considered for conversion to Interstates.
+SR 99 and SR 58 have been considered for conversion to Interstates.
 SR 99 would be a new Interstate signed either as Interstate 7 or Interstate 9, while SR 58 would be an extension of I-40, which currently terminates in Barstow.
 In 2005, SR 99 was added to the FHWA list of high-priority corridors as "California farm to market route" and designated a Future Interstate.

 Garces Memorial Traffic Circle, informally known as Garces Circle or just "the Circle," is a traffic circle in Bakersfield.
 The traffic circle is located at the intersection of Chester Avenue, Golden State Avenue (State Route 204), and 30th Street.
 The Circle was built circa 1932 as a part of US 99.
 A large sculpture of Francisco Garces was erected inside the circle in 1939.